Harvey Guzzini Galdino Table Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

 Other versions: The Harvey Guzzini Galdino table or desk lamp exists in several versions, as you can see.
-Made as a several different wall lamps, table lamp, clamp lamp, floor lamp.
+Made as a wall lamp, clamp lamp, double rod clamp lamp, floor lamp.
 All made in some varieties.
 This table lamp is slightly different than the final design.
 The wire for the lampshade starts in the back of the base instead of on top of the chromed rod.
 It also has no switch and the inside of the lampshade is also red.

 Project Year: 1972.
 Produced from 1973 until 1976.